ECM Casa V Review: Compact Machine, Top-Quality Espresso

 The user’s only daily maintenance is keeping the water reservoir topped up and emptying the drip tray.

 For such a compact brewer, the water reservoir is a surprisingly large 101 ounces.
 So unless you’re a heavy user, a once-a-day top-up should be plenty.
-To minimize future maintenance, I always recommend using filtered water in an espresso machine.
+To minimise future maintenance, I always recommend using filtered water in an espresso machine.

 The volume of the drip tray is even more impressive.
 At 30 ounces, it’s tremendous for a model in this class, and in my opinion, it’s a huge perk of this model.
 You can pull shot after shot, with appropriate flushing in between, without worrying about a messy overflow.